Non-Hermitian curved space via inverted wave equation: Conclusion

-In a nutshell, our previous inverting method extends to the NH regime to design isotropic profiles from known waves, encapsulating the source and sink in a coherent curved-space picture.
-By using three types of examples we find out that this method not only avoids the index range below unity~\cite{Kresic2022Transforming}, but also facilitates precise manipulation of wave phases beyond convectional Hermitian paradigms~\cite{Y2017Direct, YanA2019Case}.
-With the unique loss and gain effect~\cite{Komis2025imag_gauge}, this NH design toolkit may lead to further disruptive manipulation for light such as coherent perfect absorption~\cite{ChongY2010Coherent}, invisibility~\cite{Philbin2016All-freq}, and lasing~\cite{Bai2020NH_ph}, which shall contribute to the design arsenal of inverse problem in nanophotonics~\cite{Piggott2015Inverse, Molesky2018Inverse}.
+With the unique loss and gain effect~\cite{Komis2025imag_gauge}, this NH design toolkit may lead to further manipulation for light such as coherent perfect absorption~\cite{ChongY2010Coherent}, invisibility~\cite{Philbin2016All-freq}, and lasing~\cite{Bai2020NH_ph}, which shall contribute to the design arsenal of inverse problem in nanophotonics~\cite{Piggott2015Inverse, Molesky2018Inverse}.